 As more research is done on the health effects of high blood sugar, the more evidence emerges that there’s nothing good about unregulated control.
 Some of the latest evidence suggests that people who control their blood sugar levels earlier in life will have a healthier brain later in life.

-Researchers who evaluated the brain health of thousands of people at three visits between 1990 and 2013 found that those with uncontrolled diabetes at the first visit had a steep cognitive decline over the years compared to those who had their condition under control.
+Researchers who evaluated the brain health of thousands of people at three visits between 1990 and 2013 found that those with uncontrolled both type 1 and type 2 diabetes at the first visit had a steep cognitive decline over the years compared to those who had their condition under control.

 Participants were about 57 years old when they entered the study.
 Those with diabetes had a greater cognitive decline in general during the study, compared to people without diabetes.
 People with pre-diabetes had an even greater decline than people without it.

 The upside of the results, the researchers say, is that diabetics have time to prevent the mental decline with healthy changes in their diet and exercise when they are in their 50s.
 The earlier the prevention starts, they add, the greater the benefit may be.

 “Our blood sugar levels now and in the future are going to be integral as it pertains to many health-related conditions,” says certified nutritionist and fitness expert Robert Ferguson, MS, CN, a member of the presidential task force on obesity for the National Medical Association.
 “At first glance, this research demonstrates how the fluctuations of blood sugar levels (eating too many carbs at one time and not eating enough in a timely manner) can prove quite damaging.”

 “Learning to eat foods in the right amounts (portions) and in combinations with others foods is going to prove key for lowering the risk of losing brain power.
 This also pertains to lowering the risk of cognitive declines, dementia, and pre-diabetics becoming type 2 diabetics.”